simp/simp-doc/docs/glossary.rst

    Control Repo
    Control Repository
-      A version control repository containing all of the required modules, data, and configuration for a Puppet environment.
+      A version control repository containing all of the required modules, data, and configuration for one or more Puppet environments.
+Each branch of the control repository maps to a specific Puppet environment.

       See Puppet, Inc. documentation: https://docs.puppet.com/pe/latest/cmgmt_control_repo.html